 Distribution and Fulfillment

 Shipping is a crucial part of the eCommerce experience and it often one of the leading eCommerce challenges that online retailers face.
 Shipping is so important that a lack of adequate shipping options leads to shopping cart abandonment and negative shipping experiences can lead to customers not purchasing from that retailer again.
 This means that investing in a logistics solution is an essential part of building a viable eCommerce site.
 The right shipping solution allows you to create the optimal customer experience, while growing your business.

-Using a shipping platform like ShipHawk, will automate the entire distribution process for your online store.
+Using a transportation management system like ShipHawk, will automate the entire distribution process for your online store.
 Whether you want the shipping calculator built directly into the shopping cart or want to access rates through the ShipHawk Dashboard, there’s a cart-to-customer platform for your distribution management needs.